-Link submitted the second Group assurance statement to the Regulator in October 2020 confirming compliance with:
+Link Group submits Group assurance statements to the Regulator confirming compliance with:

-- All relevant regulatory requirements set out in Chapter 3 of the Regulatory Framework - · All relevant standards and outcomes in the Scottish Social Housing Charter - All relevant legislative duties - The Standards of Governance and Financial Management
+- All relevant regulatory requirements set out in Chapter 3 of the Regulatory Framework - All relevant standards and outcomes in the Scottish Social Housing Charter - · All relevant legislative duties - The Standards of Governance and Financial Management

-David Bittlestone, Board Member, sits on Link Group Board as part of the Group structure approach.
-Our new Chair - Gerry Boyle - is part of the Link Convenor's Group that meets regularly during the year.
+The Association's Board Member, David Bittleston, is also a member of the Link Group Board as part of the Link Group structure.
+The Association's Chair - Gerry Boyle - is part of the Link Engagement Group that meets regularly during the year.